Please enable JavaScript to ensure auto alt text generation works properly

 That means you can review more candidates in less time, and still keep the decision in human hands.

-When it's a better fit than ScreeningHive: You want help prioritizing review (transcripts + summaries + match scores), not just collecting recordings.
+When it's a better fit than ScreeningHive: You want help prioritizing review (transcripts + summaries + match scores), not just collecting recordings, and you want assessments that measure what AI can't fake, not just video responses.

 Skip if: You want live interviews and scheduling in the same tool.
-Truffle is built to replace the first-round screen, not your whole interview stack.
+Truffle is built to replace the first-round screen (resume screening, one-way interviews, and assessments), not your whole interview stack.
 See Truffle features.

 Best for: Teams that want one-way interviews and live video interviews in the same tool, with a familiar review workflow.